Updated: Jan 29

-External awareness is about observing how others respond to situations, our words, or actions.
+External awareness is about observing how others respond to situations, our words or our actions.
 External awareness gives us valuable information about how our behaviors impact others.
-When we are actively engaged in observation we gain insight into what provokes our colleagues to be frustrated, at ease, stressed, joyful, or sad.
-This skill gives us the ability to inquire, gain clarity, offer assistance, resolve conflict, or offer support.
+When we are actively engaged in observation, we gain insight into what provokes our colleagues to be frustrated, at ease, stressed, joyful or sad.
+This skill gives us the ability to inquire, gain clarity, offer assistance, resolve conflict or offer support.

-But while the concepts of internal and external awareness may seem obvious to many, putting this skill into practice can be a real challenge.
+While the concepts of internal and external awareness may seem obvious to many, putting this skill into practice can be a real challenge.
 After observing behavior in clients when coaching or leading workshops, I now believe that the biggest challenge in harnessing the power of awareness are two soft skills that immediately surface when we step into awareness.
-These two soft skills are probably the two most difficult to confront for most people.
-They're the soft skills accountability and adaptability.
+These soft skills are probably the two most difficult to confront for most people—accountability and adaptability.

-Multiple studies have shown that our brains actually AVOID these two soft skills unless they are directly linked to our survival... like if you have a fear of water but you're being chased by a wild animal and the only way to safety is to run across a river, then our minds our like, "Ok, time to get over the water thing."
+Multiple studies have shown that our brains actually AVOID these two soft skills unless they are directly linked to our survival.
+For example, if you have a fear of water but you're being chased by a wild animal and the only way to safety is to run across a river, then our minds our like, "Ok, time to get over the water thing."
 But without life threatening pressure, our minds are less interested in changing or owning responsibilities.

-Accountability is hard for our brain because this often requires us to put our egos in the back seat (or if we have a loud ego - the trunk, where I have to put mine from time to time), and that's the last place our ego's like to be.
-Accountability can produce some heavy emotions if we don't have the psychological support to give us compassion and reassurance that we'll still find belonging and acceptance after we become accountable.
-It's difficult to account for things we did that caused damage to situations, ourselves, or others because our brains are hard wired to avoid discomfort.
+Accountability is hard for our brain because this often requires us to put our egos in the back seat (or if we have a loud ego, the trunk, where I have to put mine from time to time) and that's the last place our ego's like to be.
+Accountability can produce some heavy emotions if we don't have the psychological support that gives us the compassion and reassurance that we'll still find belonging and acceptance after we become accountable.
+It's difficult to account for things we did that caused damage to situations, ourselves or others because our brains are hard wired to avoid discomfort.